electricimp/imp-central-impt/TestingGuide.md

 ### Test Device Group ###

 To run your tests you need to have one or more devices associated with your account and assigned to the Device Group to which your tests will be deployed.
-These are the tasks you should perform in order to prepare your devices for testing:
+These then are the tasks you should perform in order to prepare your devices for testing:

 1. Prepare a Product.
 If you already have a Product, note its ID or name.
 If you do not have a Product, create a new one with [`impt product create`](./CommandsManual.md#product-create):

-    ```
+    ```bash
     > impt product create --name MyTestProduct
     Product "MyTestProduct" is created successfully.
     Product: